Goose-Of-War/tkinter-minesweeper/README.md

 - Flag system to lock buttons with potential mines underneath.
 - A second click system, which allows the player to clear mines more easily.
 - Victory/Defeat announcement system.

-### What's coming soon?
-Now that so much has been done, these are some things which you can expect to see:
 - Different difficulties.
 - Different themes: Some Dark and Some Light

-- Stopwatch to note how long you take to finish.
+### What's coming soon?
+Nothing much, if you ask me.
+I think this one is more or less done.
+If you want something added, send me a message and I'll try adding it.

 #
 Well, until next time, I guess.

 Honk

-:swan:

-*As this project is being updated in a somewhat regular basis, there may be discrepancies in the README file and the actual project work.*
+*This project's README file needs updating.
+Please wait, or if you are impatient, ping me*